SimpleCodeByElmir/DevOps/Linux_System/README.md

 ## Part 10.
 Using the **fdisk** utility

-`-` Now let's figure out how to get information about your hard disk.
-Especially for you I've put together a couple of examples of how to use the fdisk utility.

 **== Task ==**

 ##### Run the fdisk -l command.
 - In the report write the name of the hard disk, its capacity and number of sectors, and also the swap size.

 ## Part 11.
 Using the **df** utility

-`-` We got the information about the hard disk, but often it is much more interesting to get information about the disk space, which can be obtained with the df utility.

 **== Task ==**